-FCCPTA is seeking local elementary and middle school PTAs to participate in a new program developed by National PTA.
-Clave (“key”) is the working name for a five-week program to bridge common barriers in getting Hispanic/Latino parents involved, such as language, unfamiliarity with what PTA is and has to offer and/or general unfamiliarity with American school systems and how parents get involved.
+FCCPTA is seeking local elementary and middle school PTAs to participate in Uniendo Familias, a five-week program to bridge common barriers in getting Hispanic/Latino parents involved, such as language, unfamiliarity with what PTA is and has to offer and/or general unfamiliarity with American school systems and how parents get involved.

-Clave is a set of 5 sessions that share information about PTA and about school resources to make parents feel more comfortable in the school community.
-Clave requires support and participation from the school community, such as the principal, teachers, other school staff and the PTA.
+Uniendo Familias sessions share information about PTA and about school resources to help parents feel more comfortable in the school community.
+The program requires support and participation from the school community, such as the principal, teachers, other school staff and the PTA.
 By showcasing how the PTA brings the school community together, parents will see how valuable PTA is and why their membership is so important.
 Each session is about an hour and all resources are in Spanish (they may be facilitated by a Spanish speaker, or an English speaker with an interpreter).
 The sessions are:

-- Orientation: Welcomes parents/caregivers to Clave and what to expect.
+- Orientation: Welcomes parents/caregivers to Uniendo Families and what to expect.
 The parents will also learn about why it is so important to be engaged in their child’s education and how it impacts success.

 - Lesson 1 – Getting to Know your PTA and School Community: Introduce school community, ex.
 Who is the principal?
 What does a principal do?
 When would you need to talk to a principal?
 Participants will also walk away with ideas on how to communicate with their child’s teacher despite language barriers, encouraging them to work with teachers throughout the year to benefit their children.